Eating Disorder Awareness Week and Why It Matters to Us

 Over the past few years, I've tried to shift the dialogue both in the shop and in my private coaching to be more about compassion and kindness, less guilt and shame.
 More inclusion, less judgment.
 More pleasure, less perfection.

-To help raise awareness and support for those struggling with eating disorders during Eating Disorder Awareness Week on February 7th we will be donating 15% of all sales (in-store + online) to NEDIC: National Eating Disorder Information Centre.
-We plan to continue contributing to their platform as well as other mental health initiatives through future events.
+To help raise awareness and support for those struggling with eating disorders, each year on the Friday of Eating Disorder Awareness Week (February 1-7) we will be donating 15% of all sales to NEDIC: National Eating Disorder Information Centre.

 Thank you for being a part of our community and helping us redefine what it means to be well. :)